Langevin equations and a geometric integration scheme for the overdamped limit of rotational Brownian motion of axisymmetric particles: Geometric numerical integration scheme

-for $\Delta \vec \Omega_A$ and $\Delta \vec \Omega_B$ of subsequent integration steps.
-In order to estimate the discretisation error, we compare the obtained distribution of $\vec u(t+\Delta t)$ with the propagator of the dynamics of $\vec u(t)$, putting $\vec T_\ext(t)=0$ for simplicity.
-Then, the free propagator is known from the solution of the corresponding Fokker--Planck equation and, assuming that $\vec u(0)$ is sampled in equilibrium, it reads in terms of the correlation functions \cite{BernePecora:DynamicLightScattering}
+In order to estimate the discretization error, we compare the numerically obtained distribution of $\vec u(t+\Delta t)$ with the propagator of the dynamics of $\vec u(t)$, putting $\vec T_\ext(t)=0$ for simplicity.
+The free propagator is known exactly from the solution of the corresponding Fokker--Planck equation [cf.\ \cref{sec:FP-equation}] and, assuming that $\vec u(0)$ is sampled in equilibrium, it reads in terms of the correlation functions \cite{BernePecora:DynamicLightScattering}